-Again, though, these responses might seem only to make the problem more acute.
-What these responses show is that one needs to exclude the thought that one is unfree from the practical standpoint, but they do not, in themselves, show why one is entitled to exclude that thought.
-What distinguishes the thought that one is unfree from other theoretical claims, such that one can rightfully exclude that thought but not others from deliberation?
+But these points might seem only to make the problem more acute.
+What these responses show is that one needs to exclude in deliberation the thought that one is unfree, but they do not, in themselves, show why one is entitled to exclude that thought.
+What distinguishes the thought that one is unfree from other theoretical claims, such that one can rightfully exclude that thought but not others in deliberation?

 To answer this question, it is crucial first to be clear about the status of claims about one's freedom.
-Within the standpoint of practical deliberation, one takes into account reasons for actions that include purely practical claims - "I should not cause needless suffering" or "I should not deceive others" - and empirical claims taken as reasons -"Pulling this fire alarm will cause panic" or "Pulling this fire alarm will make people wrongly believe that there is a fire."
+Within the standpoint of practical deliberation, one takes into account reasons for actions that include purely practical claims-"I should not cause needless suffering" or "I should not deceive others"-and empirical claims taken as reasons-"Pulling this fire alarm will cause panic" or "Pulling this fire alarm will make people wrongly believe that there is a fire."
 I call these sorts of judgments, which include any that function as reasons or parts of reasons for action, "first-order" practical judgments.
 Similarly, first-order theoretical judgments include any descriptive and explanatory claims about the world.
-When one explains the rush of people emerging from a building by saying that the immediate cause is a fire alarm, or explains that the cause of the ringing of the fire alarm is a pair of children seeking to cause trouble, one makes first order theoretical judgments.
-First order theoretical judgments can even include the psychological laws that lead children to pull alarms or people to respond to them, or the biological laws that explain certain predispositions in human nature, or the physical laws that explain the working of the alarm.
-The content of at least some of these first order theoretical judgments will be present in at least some first order practical judgments; "the sound of a fire alarm causes panic" could be either a theoretical or a practical judgment, depending on the context.
+When one explains the rush of people emerging from a building by saying that the immediate cause is a fire alarm, or explains that the cause of the ringing of the fire alarm is a pair of children seeking to cause trouble, one makes first-order theoretical judgments.
+Firstorder theoretical judgments can even include the psychological laws that lead children to pull alarms or people to respond to them, or the biological laws that explain certain predispositions in human nature, or the physical laws that explain the working of the alarm.
+The content of at least some of these first-order theoretical judgments will be present in at least some first-order practical judgments; "the sound of a fire alarm causes panic" could be either a theoretical or a practical judgment, depending on the context.

-For addressing Nelkin's concern about the theoretical belief that I am not free, it is crucial to note that beliefs about human freedom do not occur amongst first order beliefs in either the theoretical or the practical standpoints.
-One deliberates as if one is free, but one's freedom is not itself a reason for action.6 Likewise one conducts theoretical investigations as if the objects of such investigations can be explained in terms of natural causes, but ultimate explicability in terms of causes is not itself a first-order scientific claim.7 But for Kant (and for Korsgaard), there are second-order judgments for both theoretical and practical reason.
-These are not judgments made within a deliberative or theoretical standpoint, but judgments that make philosophical sense of the basic presuppositions of each standpoint.
-As Korsgaard explains with respect to the belief in freedom, this is "not about a [first-order] theoretical assumption necessary to decision, but about a fundamental feature of the standpoint from which decisions are made" (Korsgaard: 163).
-In Kantian terms, we might say that second order judgments express the conditions of the possibility of legimately making first order judgments.
+In addressing Nelkin's concern about the theoretical belief that I am not free, it is crucial to note that beliefs about human freedom do not occur among first-order beliefs in either the theoretical or the practical standpoints.
+One deliberates as if one is free, but one's freedom is not itself a reason for action.2 Likewise one conducts theoretical investiga-

+At least, freedom is not itself a reason for action in normal circumstances.
+Sometimes one's freedom might be part of a reason for a specific action.
+For instance, I might reason that since I am free, and this scientist tells me that he knows exactly what I will do next, I will do something totally random to spite him.
+In a much more complicated way, one's freedom might give one a reason to respect the moral law, although even here, tions as if the objects of such investigations can be explained in terms of natural causes, but ultimate explicability in terms of causes is not itself a first-order scientific claim.3 But for Kant (and for Korsgaard), there are also second-order judgments, some theoretical, some practical.
+These are not judgments made within a deliberative or theoretical standpoint, but judgments that articulate the philosophical presuppositions of each standpoint.
+As Korsgaard explains with respect to belief in freedom, this is "not about a [first-order] theoretical assumption necessary to decision, but about a fundamental feature of the standpoint from which decisions are made" (Korsgaard 1996a, p.
+163).
+In Kantian terms, we might say that second-order judgments express the conditions of the possibility of legitimately making first-order judgments.